Team Jack Foundation

 Dollars at Work

-• In July 2023, the Team Jack Foundation awarded $737,000 in grant funding for three investigators at the University of Nebraska Medical Center as part of the Power 5 Childhood Brain Tumor Initiative which is a $5 million commitment to UNMC and Children’s Hospital & Medical center for research, pain management and education.
+• The Team Jack Foundation awarded $514,696 in grant funding for two investigators at the University of Nebraska Medical Center as part of the Power 5 Childhood Brain Tumor Initiative which is a $5 million commitment to UNMC and Children’s Hospital & Medical center for research, pain management and education.

 • In 2017, the Team Jack Foundation joined other national non-profits to fund basic/translational science and subsequently the clinical trial phases of a project entitled TAK580 lead by Principal Investigator, Dr. Karen Wright, at Dana-Farber Cancer Institute in Boston, MA.
 This promising therapy is an oral treatment taken once-a-week for children battling relapsed glioma brain tumors.
 To date, the Team Jack Foundation has committed $800,000 to this project.
 In May 2020, Day One Biopharmaceuticals, a pharmaceutical company whose focus is to bring new treatments to market that benefit children, announced that they had acquired TAK580 (DAY101), and it will be their top priority.
 Day One is developing DAY101, now referred to as tovorafenib, as a targeted treatment for children with brain cancer and is working to bring this new therapy to market worldwide.
-In June, Day One Biopharmaceuticals announced positive data from this pivotal trial.
-In October 2023, Day One announced that the U.S. Food and Drug Administration (FDA) accepted is New Drug Application (NDA) for tovorafenib as a monotherapy in relapsed or progressive pediatric low-grade glioma (pLGG).
-The FDA has granted priority review and assigned a Prescription Drug User Fee Act (PPDUFA) target action date of April 30, 2024.
-This is one step closer to bringing this novel target therapy to children.
+On April 23, 2024, DAY101, now OJEMDA, received approval from the U.S. Food and Drug Administration (FDA) for the treatment of patients six months of age and older with relapsed or refractory pLGG harboring a BRAF fusion or rearrangement, or BRAF V600 mutation. pLGG is the most common brain tumor diagnosed in children, with patients suffering profound tumor- and treatment-associated morbidities that can impact their life trajectory.
+BRAF is the most commonly altered gene in pLGG, with up to 75 percent of children having a BRAF alteration.
+Until now, there had been no medicines approved for patients with pLGG driven by BRAF fusions.

-• In January 2023, the Team Jack Foundation committed to two national research projects:
+• In December 2024, the Team Jack Foundation awarded $2,275,000 to three national research projects at eight different institutions world-wide.

 Contact Info